Mayamariaruth/calima/README.md

     * Images of the restaurant and the Caribbean

-As a admin user I can edit the about page so that I can control what information is displayed
+As an admin user, I can edit the About page so that I can control what information is displayed

 - Acceptance Criteria
     * Admin access to the About page